markvanderloo/tinytest/README.md

 ### Light weight is the right weight

 Keep it simple, keep it clean.
-We want to be part of the [tinyverse](http://www.tinyverse.org)
+See  [tinyverse.org](http://www.tinyverse.org).